sveri/closp/README.md

 * Whatever seems useful in the future.

 ## FAQ

+### Could not find template closp on the classpath.

+This occurs when you run `lein new closp ...` with an older leiningen version.
+Please upgrade to the latest one.

 ### I get this warning: Uncaught Error: Invariant Violation: _registerComponent(...): Target container is not a DOM element.

 This will happen only in dev mode for every page where you did not explicitly register your clojurescript with.